mboeh/woodhouse/README.markdown

         woodhouse.dispatcher_type = :local # :local_pool | :amqp
       end

-Calling the @async@ version of a job method sends it to the currently configured dispatcher.
-The default dispatcher type is @:local@, which simply executes the job synchronously (although still passing it through middleware; see below).
+Calling the `async` version of a job method sends it to the currently configured dispatcher.
+The default dispatcher type is `:local`, which simply executes the job synchronously (although still passing it through middleware; see below).

-If you want @girl\_friday@ style in-process threaded backgrounding, you can get that by selecting the @:local\_pool@ dispatcher.
+If you want `girl\_friday` style in-process threaded backgrounding, you can get that by selecting the `:local\_pool` dispatcher.

-Finally, if you want to run your jobs in a background process, you'll need to set up the @:amqp@ dispatcher.
+Finally, if you want to run your jobs in a background process, you'll need to set up the `:amqp` dispatcher.
 This will use either the Hot Bunnies library (on JRuby) or the Bunny library (on all other Ruby engines).
 Bunny is suitable for dispatch but can be a little bit CPU-hungry in the background process.
 Hot Bunnies works great for both.
 You don't have to use the same Ruby version for your background process as for the dispatching application -- we use Woodhouse in production